UCL/RC-ApplicationForms/README.md

 Because of the way information is POSTed, the method in SQLActor that submits to the db has to sort out checkbox information -- checkboxes that aren't checked don't get submitted with a FALSE value or anything, they just don't get submitted.
 The code goes through a list of checkboxes that should match the ones originally in the form, and checks whether they're set or not, constructing a new 1/0 array.

-SQLActor returns an array containing the ids of the new entries in the database, so they can be used in the notificaion emails.
+SQLActor returns an array containing the ids of the new entries in the database, so they can be used in the notification emails.

 ### View Application - `list.php`